microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

                 builder.AddJsonFile(orchestratorSettingsFile.FullName, optional: false, reloadOnChange: true);
             }
             ```
     1. Return back to Composer.
 Click the `Start Bot` button to start the bot and Orchestrator locally and test the bot in the emulator.
-When the dialog is hit, Orchestrator will show up in the logs as `Orchestrator Recognition`.
+When the dialog is hit and Orchestrator is loaded successfully, Orchestrator will show up in the logs as `Orchestrator Recognition`.

     ![orchestrator recognizer in emulator](orchestrator-assets/emulator.png)

+## Publishing an Orchestrator-based Bot to Azure
+While it is possible to deploy your bot using your own scripts, it is strongly recommended to use Composer to publish your bot to Azure.
+Please see the documentation [here](https://docs.microsoft.com/en-us/composer/how-to-publish-bot).

+The Composer deployment will create an S1 Tier 64-bit WebApp, bundle the Orchestrator language models, update bot settings to use these models, and upload the artifacts automatically to Azure.

+## Troubleshooting Guide

+1. When I use Orchestrator, clicking `Start Bot` in Composer, or deploying to Azure takes a lot longer.
+Why?

+    Orchestrator runs completely offline.
+Its language models are anywhere from 200MB-300MB, and they are automatically downloaded and packaged with your bot.

+1. I am getting a `BadImageFormatException` when I click `Start Bot`.

+   Orchestrator has to run on a 64-bit platform.
+A `BadImageFormatException` indicates that a 32-bit dotnet SDK was used to compile the bot, or that the bot was run on a 32-bit or unsupported platform.

+   Please *uninstall* any 32-bit dotnet SDKs that are on your local machine.
+Download the latest [v3.1 x64 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) for your platform.

+   Finally, be sure that you're deploying and running your bot on a 64-bit capable machine.
+If you've deployed your bot via Composer to Azure, this is automatically taken care of for you.

+1. How do I run Orchestrator on a NodeJS-based bot?

+   Please see the instructions [here](https://aka.ms/bf-orchestrator#in-a-javascript-bot).
+Then eject a `NodeJS` runtime instead of a `C#` one.

+1. How do I migrate from LUIS to Orchestrator for simple Dispatch scenarios?

+   First, see the [limitations](#limitations) for this release.
+In any dialog that you use LUIS, you can use Orchestrator.
+For this release, intents will be parsed out of your existing LU file, leaving entities and other advanced LU features unprocessed, when you switch the `Recognizer Type` to `Orchestrator recognizer`.

+1. How do I switch back to LUIS?

+   You can easily switch back to LUIS by changing the `Recognizer Type` dropdown option back to the `Default recognizer` in your dialog.

+1. Can a Orchestrator be used alongside LUIS in the same bot?

+   Yes.
+Every dialog can only have one Recognizer, but you can have LUIS providing understanding for some of your dialogs, while Orchestrator provides understanding for others.

+1. How does Orchestrator perform compared to other Language Understanding offerings?

+   Coming Soon.